 Requests from employees who have accidentally deleted a file that they just have to access are common in just about every office.
-While Recuva can’t find and recover every file, it offers a free and quick method to recover deleted data and its filtering options and user-friendly user interface make it great for a first attempt.
+While Recuva can’t find and recover every file, it offers a free and quick method to recover deleted data, and its filtering options and user-friendly user interface make it great for a first attempt.

-Even better, Recuva includes a tool to completely wipe files which it identifies.
+Even better, Recuva includes a tool to completely wipe files that it identifies.
 This is a great tool to quickly find and restore an accidentally deleted file but in a business setting where lost data means money, we recommend a more robust enterprise solution to safeguard your data.

-In addition to providing you with information relating to the system’s processor, clock speed and BIOS version, HWiNFO can also detect if hardware components are working within normal parameters or overheating and provide you with their current status and failure prediction.
+In addition to providing you with information relating to the system’s processor, clock speed, and BIOS version, HWiNFO can also detect if hardware components are working within normal parameters or overheating and provide you with their current status and failure prediction.

 HWiNFO is also available in a portable version which, at only a couple of MBs, can easily sit on your flash drive so you can carry it with you.
-With an intuitive and easy to use interface and great export and reporting tools, this is a great hardware analysis tool for any IT professional out in the field.
+With an intuitive and easy-to-use interface and great export and reporting tools, this is a great hardware analysis tool for any IT professional out in the field.

 8. Sysinternals Suite

-Sysinternals is a suite of tools which absolutely every IT professional working with Windows should have.
+Sysinternals is a suite of tools that absolutely every IT professional working with Windows should have.
 Starting life as a number of tools to address some of the shortfalls in the operating system’s capabilities, the suite is not an official Microsoft product and is available completely free of charge.

-This suite contains a number of essential programs such as Autoruns, DebugView and Process Explorer to help you in managing, diagnosing, troubleshooting and monitoring a Windows environment.
+This suite contains a number of essential programs such as Autoruns, DebugView, and Process Explorer to help you in managing, diagnosing, troubleshooting, and monitoring a Windows environment.

 9. Screen Recorder